MartinEichinger/audiophile-ecom-frontend/README.md

 - Fill in all fields in the checkout
 - Receive form validations if fields are missed or incorrect during checkout
 - See correct checkout totals depending on the products in the cart
-  - Shipping always adds $50 to the order
+  - Shipping always adds 10€ to the order
   - VAT is calculated as 20% of the product total, excluding shipping
 - See an order confirmation modal after checking out with an order summary

-- **Additional**:
+**Additional**:

-- Keep track of what's in the cart, even after refreshing the browser (`localStorage` could be used for this if you're not building out a full-stack app)
+- Make it a Fullstack application (Headless CMS + React)

+Admin should be able to:

+- Define complete website content via WordPress
+- Define new products, costs and manage amount of stock in WordPress/WooCommerce
+- Handle orders in WooCommerce

 ### Screenshot